Enenche Akogwu: Impact

 After Akogwu's death, his mother, Agnes Akogwu and best friend and colleague at Channels Television, Idris Jibrin, both told reporters that he was a dedicated journalist who loved his job.
 In an interview with Idoma Voice reporters, Agnes said that even her husband, who died two years before Akogwu, said their son would make a successful reporter.
-Proving them all right, Akogwu was awarded with Channels Television's 2011 chairman's award.

 Reactions

 Irina Bokova, the Director-General of UNESCO, responded to Akogwu's death and the Boko Haram attacks by saying that the "crime constitutes a serious attack on the basic human right of freedom of expression and press freedom."
 She also called on "the Nigerian authorities to investigate these killings."

 The morning after the attacks, Red Cross officials evacuated the city of Kano and carried injured victims to safety.
 All hospitals in Kano were under orders from the state government to treat victims with the best care possible and to provide them with free treatment.

 A coworker of Akogwu, Chika Moses, told reporters that the whole crew at Channels TV was devastated when they heard about Akogwu's death, especially when they had to deliver the news about the death of their own journalist.
 Just days after Nigeria learned about Akogwu's death, a picture of him wearing a vest with the word "PRESS" written in bold letters across the front spread rapidly on various blogs and social media.

 Four years after Akogwu's death, his mother, Agnes Akogwu was approached by reporters from Idoma Voice.
 She told them she was still in disbelief.
 When Akogwu's father died in 2010, his mother talked to him about his career because she worried it was unsafe.
 Agnes said that the former senate president of Nigeria, David Mark, was very supportive after the death of her son.
 She also said that Channels TV and Idoma leaders were very helpful at that time and that the Benue and Kano state governments were generous enough to give her financial support.
 However, she did mention that there were some people who approached her at her son's burial and promised to help her other children get through school, but she had still not heard from them four years later.